 On the upside, the Casio Move is a decent app, especially considering it's just been launched.
 The runs are easy to find, and it is really cool that the route is coloured differently based on your heart rate at that point.
 VO2 max and training status are also clearly displayed.

 Maybe a bit further down the line, once the sensors and the software have been tweaked, the Casio GBD-H1000 will be a good buy for even serious runners, but until then, it will remain the choice of fashion-conscious runners who don't mind a bit of inaccuracy.

 For the record, you don't necessarily need a running watch to log indoor or outdoor activity.
-You can use your smartphone's GPS to track your geolocation and a heart rate monitor, like the Polar H9, to track the activity itself.
+You can use your smartphone's GPS to track your geolocation and a heart rate monitor to track the activity itself.

 However, running watches provide heart rate sensing and GPS tracking on your wrist and thanks to their screens, you can keep an eye out on all the data in real-time.
 On some models, you can also check the map and your exact position on the watch itself as you run without consulting your phone.

 Probably the best advice when shopping for a sports watch is to buy one that's a bit more advanced than you currently need it to be.
 If you've literally just hauled yourself off the sofa for the first time in a decade, you might well think you'd rather not know your heart rate, but in nine months, after you mastered the art of how to lose belly fat fast, you may feel very differently.